Click on "" button below to view Eligibilities being considered and other IMPORTANT information.

 - Disclosure of Political Appointments

-- The work requires the incumbent to obtain and maintain a Secret Security clearance
+- Must be able to obtain and maintain a Top Secret Clearance.

-QualificationsIn order to qualify, you must meet the specialized experience requirements described in the Office of Personnel Management (OPM) Qualification Standards for General Schedule Positions, Administrative and Management Positions, for the GS-0343, Management and Program Analysis Series.
+QualificationsIn order to qualify, you must meet the specialized experience requirements described in the Office of Personnel Management (OPM) Qualification Standards for General Schedule Positions, Administrative and Management Positions.

 KNOWLEDGE, SKILLS AND ABILITIES (KSAs): Your qualifications will be evaluated on the basis of your level of knowledge, skills, abilities and/or competencies in the following areas: